j-alexander/j-alexander.github.io/_posts/2017-02-22-binary-log-search.md

 However, if you probe partition `7`, offset `31419` above for the `target` field, you will be unable to extract the `target` value.
 Thankfully, most clients for Kafka and EventStore are designed to efficiently stream subsequent events.
 In this case, the algorithm needs to be modified to also consider `target` values later in the stream including offsets `31420` and above.
-It should also be able to handle situations where the last messages of the event stream _all exclude_ this `target` field.
+It should also be able to handle situations where the tail of the event stream _entirely excludes_ this `target` field.

 #### Optimization